Perhaps the most important part of any hydroponic system is the nutrient solution.

-Farmers can purchase premade solution, or make their own, but premade solutions are more common for low-scale farming.
+Farmers can purchase premade solution, or make their own, but premade solutions are more common for hobbyists.

 Solutions from the store typically come in liquid form for easy blending with water.

 It’s important to consider the proportions of nutrients to water when mixing.
-Over or under saturating can be detrimental to plant health.
+Over or under saturating the water is harmful to plant health.

-You can find the right proportions for your solution on the bottle or by contacting the manufacturer.
+You can find the right proportions for your solution on the bottle or through the manufacturer’s website.

 Younger plants require less nutrients than mature plants, so it’s important to adjust your solution as your plants grow.